frakkerman/colboost/README.md

 ![Python Version](https://img.shields.io/badge/python-%3E=3.11-blue)

-**colboost** is a Python library for training ensemble classifiers using linear programming (LP) based boosting methods such as LPBoost.
+**colboost** is a Python library for training ensemble classifiers using mathematical programming based boosting methods such as LPBoost.
 Each iteration fits a weak learner and solves a mathematical program to determine optimal ensemble weights.
 The implementation is compatible with scikit-learn and supports any scikit-learn-compatible base learner.
 Currently, the library only supports binary classification.

 ## Installation